Grand National Betting

 The Grand National has seen some of the sport’s greatest, most well-known horses and jockeys make significant records over the decades.

 The horse with the most wins is Red Rum, who is also remembered for running 100 races without falling once, thanks to his strong ability to jump.
 He won the Grand National in 1973, 1974, and 1977, and actually managed to come second in ‘75 and ‘76.

 The jockey with the most wins at the Grand National is George Stevens, who has claimed the top spot a staggering five times in his career.
 He won in 1856, riding Freetrader; in ‘63, riding Emblem; in ‘64, riding Emblematic; in ‘69, riding The Colonel; and in ‘70, riding The Colonel again.

 One of the most impressive records related to the Grand National is that belonging to the aptly-named Mr Frisk.
 In 1990, this horse managed to complete the entire course in just eight minutes and 47.8 seconds.

 Another jaw-dropping record belongs to Peter Simple, a horse running in 1853, at the grand old age of 15 – the oldest to ever win.

-When it comes to the Grand National, betting offers vary, and knowing which runners have the best victories behind them can help you pick the strongest.
-Which of 2021’s horses and jockeys have the most impressive backgrounds?
+When it comes to the Grand National, knowing which runners have the best victories behind them can help you pick the strongest.
+Which of 2022’s horses and jockeys have the most impressive backgrounds?
 Do a little research, and you may end up scooping a prize.

 Over the past two decades, the act of placing bets on sports has been revolutionised thanks to the internet’s extraordinary growth.
 This has gone from being a luxury available to only those with high-tech computers to anyone with a smartphone and connectivity – meaning placing bets is possible at any time, any place.